-Subsequent to its initial proposal, the Board of Directors decided to withdraw its previous recommendation to shareholders to declare a dividend for 2019, and instead recommended that no dividend on pages 43 to 45. was paid.
+Subsequent to its initial proposal, the Board of Directors decided to withdraw its previous recommendation to shareholders to declare a dividend for 2019, and instead recommended that no dividend was paid.
 Despite the Group being in a solid financial position with strong liquidity and low leverage, the decision was taken due to the uncertainty caused at the time by COVID-19 and to ensure that Kindred was well capitalised for future investment opportunities.
 This was upheld at the 2020 AGM.